riskframe/ai-rmm/framework/manage-3.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Manage 3
-# Manage 3: AI risks and benefits from third-party entities are managed.
+> AI risks and benefits from third-party entities are managed. [@airmf]

+## Manage 3.1
-## Manage 3.1: AI risks and benefits from third-party resources are regularly monitored, and risk controls are applied and documented.
+> AI risks and benefits from third-party resources are regularly monitored, and risk controls are applied and documented. [@playbook]

 ### Manage 3.1.1.
 Identify and Evaluate Third-party Resources.